Envirometrix/PredictiveSoilMapping/01-Introduction.md

 with a logistic regression model.
 Spatial prediction (mapping) with this model gives a map depicting (continuous) probabilities in the range of 0–1.
-These probabilities can be used to determine the most likely presence/absence of a class at each prediction location, resulting in a discrete representation of the soil attribute variation.
+These probabilities can be used to determine the most likely presence/absence of a class at each prediction location, resulting, then, in a discrete representation of the soil attribute variation.

 In that context, the aims of most soil resource inventories consist of the